Does Your Audience Understand You?

 Don’t wait too long

-I know you have a lot going on, but you need to take on these initiatives sooner rather than later.
+I know you’re busy, but you need to take on these initiatives sooner rather than later.
 Just like the clutter and dust in your home, along with the weeds in your garden, they won’t disappear on their own.
 The longer you ignore it, the worse it gets.

 Get started on these spring cleaning projects as soon as you can.
 You’ll be happy once they’re done.
 Your donors will be happy if they don’t get duplicate mailings and a fundraising letter laced with jargon, but do receive a personalized appeal and a stellar thank you letter.
-Your organization will also benefit by taking on initiatives that help you grow.
+Your organization will also benefit by taking on initiatives and making investments that will help you grow.

-Are you still sending all your donors the same appeal and thank you letters?
-In these letters, you never thank a donor for their past support or acknowledge they’re a monthly donor.
+Many nonprofits send all their donors the same appeal and thank you letters.
+In these letters, they never thank a donor for their past support or acknowledge they’re a monthly donor.

 If that’s not bad enough, many of these letters use vague and impersonal language and even worse, jargon.